LRTuladhar/speedy/README.md

 - View image thumbnails in the main content area with pagination
 - Filter photos to show only favorites with a single toggle
 - Full-screen image viewer with keyboard navigation
+- Rotate images clockwise or counterclockwise and save the rotated versions
 - Mark photos as favorites with one click
 - Move unwanted photos to trash
 - Customizable settings for trash and favorites folders